The Boomtown Rats: Beginnings

-In the summer of 1976, the group played their first UK gig before moving to London where they signed with Ensign Records later that year.
+In the summer of 1976, the group played their first UK gig as well as gigs in Amsterdam, and Groningen in The Netherlands before moving to London where they signed with Ensign Records later that year.
 Their first single, "Lookin' After No. 1", released in August 1977 after a year of touring, including a support slot with Tom Petty.
-It reached the Top 40 of the UK Singles Chart at No. 11.
+It reached the Top 40 of the UK singles chart at No. 11.
 Their first album The Boomtown Rats was released the following month and included another single, "Mary of the 4th Form" reached No. 15 in December.
 Music journalist Martin C. Strong commented, "Geldof's moody charisma helped to give the band a distinct identity".

 Mainstream success

 The band together with producer Mutt Lange embarked on recording their next album, A Tonic for the Troops (1978).
 In May, the first single "She's So Modern" reached No. 12 in UK charts.
-A headlining tour around the UK culminates in a show filmed at the Hammersmith Odeon.
+A headlining tour around the UK culminated in a show filmed at the Hammersmith Odeon.
 The second single "Like Clockwork" reached the UK Top Ten at No. 6 in July.
 The album was released shortly after, while in early November, the third single "Rat Trap" became the first rock song by an Irish band to reach No. 1 in the UK.
 In addition, "Rat Trap" was also the first new wave song to claim the number one spot.
-The US version of the album (with a slightly different selection of tracks) came out the next year on Columbia Records.
+The U.S. version of the album (with a slightly different selection of tracks) came out the next year on Columbia Records.

-The band returned to the recording studio with Lange to produce a follow up in 1979, while they embarked on a US tour in support of the album with moderate success.
+The band returned to the recording studio with Lange to produce a follow-up in 1979, while they embarked on a U.S. tour in support of the album with moderate success.
 The single "I Don't Like Mondays" was released in July, also reached No. 1 in the UK.
 The song was written in response to a school shooting in California, and became a worldwide Top Ten hit, except for the United States.
-It was the band's only song to reach the US Billboard Hot 100 and was included in the band's third album, The Fine Art of Surfacing released in November of that year.
+It was the band's only song to reach the U.S. Billboard Hot 100 and was included in the band's third album, The Fine Art of Surfacing released in November of that year.
 The album also contained "Diamond Smiles" and their next Top 10 hit in the UK, "Someone's Looking at You".

-In 1980 "Banana Republic" was released, which was their last Top 10 hit, and in the following year the Boomtown Rats' next studio album Mondo Bongo was issued.